Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #### Ams_Houses

 The Ams_Houses contain houses that are created by taking the centroid of the aforementioned [Ams_Neighborhoods](#Ams_Neighborhoods)
-Run the following code for more information
+Run the following code for more information.

 ```r
 library(GreenExp) # If GreenExp is not loaded yet